near/wallet-selector/packages/wallet-connect/README.md

   },
   chainId: "near:testnet",
   iconUrl: "https://<Wallet Icon URL Here>",
+  // Please note that the 'methods' option is discretionary;
-  // methods option is optional, by default all are included if not provided here
+  // if omitted, all methods are included by default.
-  // use only to override the default setting.
+  // Use it solely to override the default configuration.
   methods: [
     "near_signIn",
     "near_signOut",